MaiFlava1/Terms-of-service/README.md

 # Terms-of-service

 No AI, reposting, or Profit.

-Could you contact me and ask for permissions.
+If you wanna use contact me and ask for permission.